MQL4 - automated forex trading /

 The main property of all functions is that the called functions are executed.
 Functions are executed according to their codes.

 As to information received and returned, a function is like a standard calculator.
 You can type (using its keyboard) a certain expression that consists of several values entered one by one, and you will obtain one value as an answer.
-A function can get and process one or several parameters from the program that has called this function for execution, and the function will finish its operation by returning (transmitting, giving) one parameter as an answer to this program.
+A function can get and process one or several parameters from the program that has called this function for execution, and the function will finish its operation by returning (transmitting, giving) one parameter as an answer to the program that called the function.

-The number, types and order of the passed parameters in the function call must match with those of formal parameters specified in the function description (the call for a function that has default parameters is an exemption - see Function Call and Function Description and the Operator "return").
-If they don't match, MetaEditor will give you an error message.
-Constants, variable, expressions and arrays may be used as passed parameters.
+The number, types, and order of the passed parameters in the function call must match those of the formal parameters specified in the function description.
+(The call for a function that has default parameters is an exemption.
+See Function call and Function description and the operator "return").
+If they do not match, MetaEditor will give you an error message.
+Constants, variables, expressions, and arrays may be used as passed parameters.

-In our example, the passed parameters are variables A and B (Fig. 21), whereas the return value is variable c (Fig. 20).
-The requirement of matching the types of passed and formal parameters can be seen in Fig. 22.
+In our example in preceding Figure 21, the passed parameters are variables A and B, whereas the return value is variable c (Figure 20).
+The requirement of matching the types of passed and formal parameters can be seen in Figure 22 following.

-The number, types and order of the passed parameters in the function call must match with those of formal parameters specified in the function description.
+The number, types, and order of the passed parameters in the function call must match those of the formal parameters specified in the function description.
 Only variables can be used in the header of the function description as formal parameters.

-A high point of functions is the use of formal parameters.
+A major feature of functions is the use of formal parameters.

 Formal parameters are a list of variables specified in the header of the function description.

-We mentioned before that one function could be used in several programs.
-However, different programs use different names for the variables.
-If functions required strict matching in the names of variables (and, correspondingly, in their value), it wouldn't be convenient for programmers.
+We mentioned before that one function can be used in several programs.
+However, different programs may use different names for the variables.
+If functions required strict matching in the names of variables (and, correspondingly, in their values), it would not be convenient for programmers.
 Indeed, you would then have to compose each newly developed program in the names of variables that had already been used in your functions before.
-However, fortunately, the variables used inside functions have no relations to the variables used in a program.
+However, fortunately, the variables used inside functions are not related to the variables used in a program.

-Let's refer to Fig. 20 and 21 once again.
-It should be noted that the names of the passed parameters (A and B are given in the parentheses of the function call) do not match with the names of the parameters (a and b) specified in the function description.
-We noticed in the section Constants and Variables that MQL4 is case-sensitive.
-Thus, the names A and a, B and b considered here are different names of variables.
+Let us refer to Figures 20 and 21 once again.
+It should be noted that the names of the passed parameters (A and B, given in the parentheses of the function call) do not match with the names of the parameters (a and b) specified in the function description.
+We noticed in the Constants and variables that MQL4 is case-sensitive.
+Thus, the names A and a, and B and b considered here are different names of variables.
 However, there is no error in this code.

-It is allowed to use any names of formal parameters (that don't coincide with the names of the variables used in the program).
+You may use any name for a formal parameter, but the name must not coincide with any of the names of the variables used in the program.
 In this example, we used the identifiers of formal parameters a and b.
 However, we could use any others, for example, m and n, or Kat_1 and Kat_2.
-Of course, when writing a program, you should specify in the function body the calculations that use the names of variables that are given in the header.
+Of course, when writing a program, you should specify in the function body the calculations which use the names of variables given in the header.
 Since we have given a and b in the header, so we have to use in the function a and b, not m and n.

-In a function, the calculations are made that involve formal parameters a and b, but not variables A and B. In a function, any allowed actions may be perform on formal parameters a and b (including the changes in the values of these variables).
+In a function, the calculations are made that involve formal parameters a and b, but not variables A and B. In a function, any allowed actions may be perform on formal parameters a and b, including changes in the values of these variables.
 This does not have any effect on variables A and B.

 The return value calculated in the function is given in the parentheses of the operator return().
 The value of a variable, the result of an expression, or a constant can be used as return value.
-In our case, this is the value of local variable c (local variable is a variable declared within a function; if you exit the function, the values of all local variables will be lost; we will consider more details about local variables in the section Types of Variables).
-The function returns into the program the value of local variable c (Fig. 19).
+In our case, this is the value of local variable c.
+(A local variable is a variable declared within a function; if you exit the function, the values of all local variables will be lost; we will consider local variables in detail in Types of variables.)
+The function returns to the program the value of local variable c (as in Figure 19).
 This means that this value will now be assigned to variable C.

 Further calculations in the program, if any, can be performed with the variables declared within the calling function.
-In our case, calling function is special function start() (it contains the line for calling the user-defined function), whereas the variables declared within the calling function are A, B, and C. Thus, in the function the calculations are performed using formal parameters, which allows us to create functions using arbitrary names of variables, irrespective of the names of values actually used in the program.
+In our case, the calling function is special start() function, which contains the line for calling the user-defined function, whereas the variables declared within the calling function are A, B, and C. Thus, in the function, the calculations are performed using formal parameters, which allows us to create functions using arbitrary names of variables, irrespective of the names of values actually used in the program.

-First of all, let's consider the behavior of the program shown in Fig. 18.
-We should note that the entire code of the program is located inside the special function start().
-At this training phase, we won't pay special attention to this (special functions and their properties are considered in more details in the section Special Functions).
+First of all, let us consider the behavior of the program shown in Figure 18.
+We should note that the entire code of the program is located inside the special start() function.
+At this training phase, we will not pay special attention to this.
+(Special functions and their properties are considered in detail in Special functions.)

-Let's follow the execution of the program starting with the assignment operator:
+Let us follow the execution of the program starting with the assignment operator.

 int A = 3; // First cathetus

-1. The right part of the assignment operator contains the specified constant, its value is 3.
+1. The right part of the assignment operator contains the specified constant; its value is three.

-2. The value of 3 (the value of the right part) is assigned to variable A (that locates to the left of the equality sign in the assignment operator).
+2. The value of three (the value of the right part) is assigned to variable A (located to the left of the equality sign in the assignment operator).

 int B = 4; // Second cathetus

-3. The right part of the assignment operator contains the specified constant, its value is 4.
+3. The right part of the assignment operator contains the specified constant; its value is four.

-4. The value of 4 is assigned to variable B.
+4. The value of four is assigned to variable B.

 int C_2 = A*A + B*B; // Sum of the squares of catheti

-5. Calculation of the right part of the assignment operator.
-The result of the calculations is the value of 25 (the details of how a program refers to variables to take their values are considered in the section Constants and Variables, so we aren't particularizing this point here now).
+5. This execution starts with the calculation of the right part of the assignment operator.
+The result of the calculations is the value of 25.
+(The details of how a program refers to variables to take their values are considered in Constants and variables.)

 6. Assignment of the value 25 to variable C_2.